Arandim/TheWar/pages/The War.md

-- Description of Enzyclopedia Entries
+- Description of Enzyclopedia Entries Test
 - Description of Encounters
 - Description of Backgrounds (Inspirations)
 - Player Quest Journal Entries have to be rewritten.
 Their two digit ending number has to increase incrementally by 1 independet from the Gm Journal.
 This has to increase seperatly inside of each Zone/Character Entry.